behnamnikbakht/CPSC-67101/README.md

 Meaning that if we consider {sadness, worry, hate} as one group, it will result in about 55% of accuracy.
 For happiness, if we consider {enthusiasm, love, happiness, fun, relief} in one class, it will result in 45% of accuracy.

-To know what should be done, first we should find how this library (and most of the similar libraries) work.
+To know what should be done, first we should find how this library (and some similar libraries) work.
+Because of the fact that there isn't a specific framework to combine multiple issues like TFIDF, n-gram, Similarity, Stemming, Classification and so on, I consider this model to pursue.

-The general flow is as follows:
+The flow is as follows:
 ### Preparation
 Removing stop words and redundant characters except emoji characters.
 #### Stemming